-If you have had a loved one that passed away, and if that person had probate assets upon death, then you are likely on the path of needing to probate and administer that decedent’s estate.
+If you have had a loved one that passed away, and if that person had probate assets upon death, then you are likely on the path of needing to probate and administer that decedent’s estate in an Arkansas court.
 In beginning probate, one of the first questions that will arise will be “who is going to be the administrator or executor of the estate?”
 The administrator or executor of the estate will be the person responsible for protecting the assets and administering the estate of the decedent.
 Once the administrator or executor is appointed by the Court, then the process of estate administration begins.
 When then faced with the responsibility of handling complex probate matters and estate administration, specifically in Arkansas, it is very important that the administrator or executor proceed with care and follow all legal rules and guidelines.
 This article outlines essential initial steps and highlights prohibited conduct to ensure that the administrator or executor is in compliance with Arkansas law and properly protects the estate assets.

 As Administrator or Executor, What Are My First Steps?